Daakon/stone-caster-2/docs/NotebookLM/Merged/01_Product_and_Architecture_Context.md

 ## 2. Key Value Props by Persona

 ### A. **For Authors (Primary Creator Persona)**
-1. **Fast World Creation** Authors can produce a fully playable interactive story in minutes using the Casting Circle Wizard rather than constructing state machines, quest flows, or dialogue trees manually.
+1. **Fast World Creation** Authors can produce a fully playable interactive story in minutes using the Casting Circle Editor's **World Presets** rather than constructing state machines, quest flows, or dialogue trees manually.

 2. **Modular Ruleset Ecosystem** The system lets authors shape the physics, emotions, combat, survival, and social logic of their world simply by selecting rulesets.
    This leverages the rich foundations already present in your database (e.g., D100 Pillars, Vitality/Stamina, NPC Values, Personality, Quirks, Combat Lite, etc.).